getgrav/grav-learn/pages/02.content/02.headers/docs.md

 By default, Grav will cache the contents of the page file to ensure things run as fast as possible.
 There are advanced scenarios where you do not want the page to be cached.

-An example of this is when your using dynamic Twig variables in your content.
+An example of this is when you are using dynamic Twig variables in your content.
 The `cache_enable` variable allows this behavior to be overridden.
 We will cover Twig Content variables in a later chapter.
 Valid values are `true` or `false`.

 ### Process